Revolutionary War

 Revere’s famous Midnight Ride on April 19, 1775 lead to the Battles of Lexington and Concord which marked the beginning of the Revolutionary War.

-Revere’s contribution as an artisan and silversmith during the Revolutionary War was more remarkable than his military career.
-At the beginning of the war the Massachusetts Provincial Congress allowed Paul to set up a gun powder mill at Canton, the second one in the country.
+Another non-military success of P.R. during the Revolutionary War was his printing of the first Massachusetts currency used to finance the Patriot’s military.
 The committee of Continental Congress appointed Revere to design the plates to engrave the first issue of the Continental currency which was the first paper currency issued in the colony.
 He was also commissioned to make the first official seal for the colonies and the state seal for Massachusetts.

 Next Chapter - After the Revolution >>